 When logging into your bank account or social media accounts, a username won’t get you very far.
 That’s a good thing!
-Otherwise everyone who knew your username would be able to access all your data.
-In order to ensure that only you can access your private information, you need an access to authenticate your identity.
+Otherwise, everyone who knew your username would be able to access all your data.
+In order to ensure that only you can access your private information, you need access to authenticate your identity.

 By the same way, in order to ensure that every user does not gain access to vital system data and programs, companies can set user permissions so only specific individuals are authorised to view or edit data and information.